ranazamad89/university-finder-deep-search-agent-/README.md

 tavily-python

 # OR run this in terminal
-you can use uv pip aiohtt pandas chainlit python-dotenv playwright openai tavily-python
+you can use

+'''uv pip aiohtt pandas chainlit python-dotenv playwright openai tavily-python'''

 After installing Playwright, make sure to install browsers: